genome-miner/tb_dual_target_pipeline/README.md

 - In silico predictions only; no experimental (wet-lab) validation performed
 - Small sample size (3 proteins), appropriate for mini-project scope
-- Docking scores alone are not proof of binding — demonstrated directly by the excluded Thioridazine–InhA result
+- Docking scores alone are not proof of binding, demonstrated directly by the excluded Thioridazine–InhA result
 - Metformin (InhA/DprE1) and disulfiram (DprE1) pairings are novel hypotheses, not literature-confirmed mechanisms

 ---